Coffee and Exercise: How Safe is it?

 Metabolism and Fat Oxidation

 Depending on the individual, caffeine may increase metabolic rate and promote fat oxidation, aiding in calorie burning and energy utilization.
-While effects vary by individual, caffeine is not just about burning fat but improving overall exercise efficiency.
+Caffeine may also contribute to enhanced fat metabolism and optimized exercise metabolism by influencing substrate utilization and energy efficiency.

 Potential Downsides and How to Mitigate Them